seed-labs/seed-labs/category-software/Shellcode/arm/shellcode_arm64.md

 The main purpose of shellcode is to actually quite simple: to run a shell program such as `/bin/sh`.
 This can be achieved by invoking the `execve() system call.
-We need to pass three arguments to this system:
+We need to pass three arguments to this system call:
 `execve("/bin/sh", argv[], 0)`.
 In the arm64 architecture, these 3 arguments are passed through the `x0`, `x1`, and `x2` registers.